Select Page

 The Future of Safety in Off-Highway Vehicles

+As automation, electrification, and connectivity redefine OHVs, the role of intrinsic and functional safety for off-highway vehicles will only grow.
 The rapid advancements in electric, automated, and connected technologies for off-highway vehicles are exciting, but they also increase the complexity of safety management.
 As these vehicles become smarter and more capable, they often tend to introduce new risks, especially in terms of software failures and cybersecurity threats.

 Both intrinsic safety and functional safety will need to evolve to cover these emerging risks: